AisuluuSharipova/html-webpage/README.md

 ## Usage
 Feel free to browse through my projects and learn more about my skills and experience.
 You can also contact me through the provided contact form.

+## Contributing
+I am currently accepting contributions to this project.
+If you have any suggestions or feedback, feel free to reach out to me.